 Time to prepare for the TILA-RESPA Integrated Disclosure Rule is running out.

-The CFPB will be issuing a proposed amendment to delay the effective date of the Know Before You Owe rule until October 3, 2015.
+The CFPB issued a two-month delay to the effective date of the Know Before You Owe rule.
+The official effective date is now October 3, 2015.
 More info here.

 Real Estate Agents

 Get the answers you need to help your clients understand the new disclosure forms and changes to the transaction process.

 Market your elite status as a Stewart Trusted Provider and position yourself to succeed in the new regulatory environment.

 Discover why the network of Stewart policy-issuing agencies is your best resource for trusted service providers.

 Learn what the rules and regulations from the CFPB mean for your real estate transaction.